 The playful type may think it is a fun adventure to lead you on a wild chase around the neighborhood.
 It is a fact that pets can get separated from their families and lost.
 Sadly, there are many pets, especially cats that are never reunited with their families.
 That’s why we recommend that all pets be microchipped, to increase their chances of being reunited with their rightful owners.

-Carmel Road Animal Hospital offers microchip implantation for all pets.
+Carmel Road Animal Hospital, My Charlotte Veterinarian Near Me, offers microchip implantation for all pets.
 This service is quick and virtually painless and takes just a minute or two.
 It can be done during your pets annual wellness exam or while your puppy or kitten is being neutered.

 Microchipping your pet gives them the best chance of being reunited with your family.
 It is standard practice in shelters, animal control facilities and veterinary centers to scan for a microchip when a pet is found.
 Collars and ID tags are important but can be lost while a microchip cannot.
 The microchip will speak for your pet and let caretakers know that your pet has a family that loves him and her and wants to be reunited.